claresudbery/clare-wiki-ably/pages/coding/mobile/swift-xcode.md

         - (Settings will save automatically when you build)
 - 2) (optional) [Edit the app bundle](https://developer.apple.com/account/ios/identifier/bundle/edit)
 - 3) (generally useful) [App Store Connect](https://appstoreconnect.apple.com)
 - 4) Product => Archive
+	- !!
+The Archive option may be disabled.
+To fix:
+        - Try changing the “active scheme” to Generic Ios Device – this is the dropdown you use to select which device the app will run on – top left.
 	- Wait a minute for the archive to happen
     - Enter a description on the right, then if all is good go to 5) below.
         - Note that I've been copying description from here to readme.md, but that means focus moves away from the Archive window.
 To get back to it, don't click Product => Archive again, or it will create another archive.
 Instead, select Window => Organizer
-	- !!
-The Archive option may be disabled.
-To fix:
-		- Try changing the “active scheme” to Generic Ios Device – this is the dropdown you use to select which device the app will run on – top left.
-If all is good now,
     - Click Distribute App
         - This might take a while
         - !!
 Watch out!
 There are a couple more dialogs that need your input after you click Distribute App, and they take a while to load so you might miss them and wonder why your build doesn't appear in App Store Connect.
         - It might create a new signing certificate for you.
 You should export this and store it somewhere like a password manager.
         - When it asks for permission to access your keychain, use your laptop password (stored in 1password).
 It will ask several times in a row - to avoid this, click Always Allow.
         - The final confirmation will be an Upload button, and this bit might take a little while.
     - Go to 5) below.
 		- Otherwise try [all the steps listed here](https://stackoverflow.com/questions/37806538/code-signing-is-required-for-product-type-application-in-sdk-ios-10-0-stic)
 			- Basically it boils down to:
 				- Select your targets one at a time (see below for selecting targets), and for each one, uncheck "Automatically manage signing".